 Enabling banking services available on accounting platform

-Open Banking is emerging as next big thing in financial services and it is driven through Open APIs on banking data.
-One major use case within open banking is providing banking services on accounting platform.
+Open Banking is emerging as the next big thing in financial services and it is driven through Open APIs on banking data.
+One major use case within open banking is providing banking services on an accounting platform.
 SAAS (Software-As-A-Service) based accounting players are best placed on integrating banking APIs and enabling SMEs to manage banking and accounting from the same platform.
-Using banking APIs, customers could able to fetch his bank balances, statements on accounting platform itself and do reconciliation.
-In addition, customers may initiative payments using payments APIs from platform.
+Using banking APIs, customers could able to fetch their bank balances, statements on the accounting platform itself and do reconciliation.
+In addition, customers may initiative payments using payments APIs from the platform.
 Bank Open and Ezo have been notable Fintechs in the accounting-based Neo Bank platform.

-Emergence of API stack players
+The emergence of API stack players

-As part of digital ecosystem evolution, next set of API Stack players, also known as Infrastructure API provider or API enablement Technology are playing a significant role in driving digitization program at Banks/ FIs and success stories of Fintechs and startups.
+As part of digital ecosystem evolution, the next set of API Stack players, also known as Infrastructure API provider or API enablement Technology are playing a significant role in driving digitization programs at Banks/ FIs and success stories of Fintechs and startups.
 Developers are their prime target as it enables developers to pick up available APIs and plug into their products.
 There is significant interest from investors towards these companies.
 It is mainly because of their ability to fast track and power process automation and simplification.

 One such player who provides APIs for digital onboarding and authentication in India is AuthBridge, a fintech organization that helps to design the digital on-boarding journeys for the BFSI segment via APIs and advanced AI technologies.
-The design of onboarding journey includes verification of identity, businesses, financial, criminal litigation along with digital address verification and digital signing.
+The design of the onboarding journey includes verification of identity, businesses, financial, criminal litigation along with digital address verification and digital signing.
 AuthBridge has enabled these features through its API gateway platform. which helps create real-time onboarding and smoothen user journey flows

-The regulatory framework issued by the Reserve Bank of India allow Banks and NBFCs to use Video based customer identification process.
+The regulatory framework issued by the Reserve Bank of India allows Banks and NBFCs to use a Video-based customer identification process.
 This has allowed financial institutions to dramatically reduce the time and cost associated with the KYC process.
 KYC solution providers including AuthBridge are now launching Video KYC and Video PD solution for KYC and Re-KYC for new accounts and customer onboarding for lending, using Data extraction via OCR and real-time validation via PAN and offline Aadhaar APIs.
 Combined with facial recognition and gesture-based liveness detection, customer identification can be completed in a TAT of a few minutes.
 Automated agent assignment, screen captures, geo-location tagging, and an end to end encrypted video audio storage are added features to create a secure and error-free identification.

 API as a turnkey solution for innovation in the Financial Services